Meet Our Team

-Maya writes and speaks frequently about Open Road’s work and its growing research expertise on ‘Risk Management in Philanthropy.’
-She is a regular speaker at forums including Grantmakers for Effective Organizations, Skoll World Forum, and PEAK Grantmaking.
-Her work has appeared in Stanford Social Innovation Review, Chronicle of Philanthropy, The Foundation Review and many other publications.
+Maya writes and frequently speaks about Open Road’s work.
+She is a regular speaker at forums, including the Financial Times, Global Philanthropy Forum, and Skoll World Forum.
+Her work has appeared in Harvard Business Review, Stanford Social Innovation Review, The Foundation Review, and many other publications.
 In 2017, Maya was featured in the Chronicle of Philanthropy’s ‘On the Rise’ series and Huffington Post’s ‘Women in Business.’
 She is a former Board Member of the Global Press Institute and a current member of the Leadership Advisory Council for GrantAdvisors.org.

-Maya holds a B.A. from the University of Michigan; MSc from the London School of Economics; and Certificate in Finance from Georgetown University.
+Maya holds a B.A. from the University of Michigan, an MSc from the London School of Economics, and is certified in Finance from Georgetown University.
 She currently lives in Georgia with her husband and two young sons.